PuffinBlue/josharcher/content/blog/2018-01-15-industrial-society-and-its-future.md

 The legions of YouTubers, Instagrammers, Facebookers, Tweeters, bloggers (I unironically include my self within this group), 1 like = 1 prayer profile picture updating idiots who post vacuously into the void to no effect whatsoever are the great sadness of our generation.
 My time in the Caribbean helping in the wake of Hurricane Irma, only to have Hurricane Maria blow through and cause further devastation, brought home to me with viscous clarity how so much of what is needed in the world is *local community* and *self-reliance*.

 Kaczynski's thoughts on how society controls is also pretty accurate.
 It does.
 It necessarily limits it's subjects because without it the whole cannot work.
 It does limit freedom, there's no question of that.
 I find his ideas on 'Leftists' (in reality moral fundamentalists) largely accurate.

-His thoughts on Surrogate Activities I find to be quite insightful and see such behaviour in myself and others around me.
+His commentary on Surrogate Activities I find to be quite insightful and see such behaviour in myself and others around me.

+But I don't subscribe to his severely limited *analysis of the causes behind these observations*.

+I reject the certainty of his assertion that the Power Process is the primary motivating factor in human behaviour.
+I find this concept useful to think about but not even a fully fledged first draft attempt at fully exploring the issue.
+Such limited tools are often used by those who seek to influence as they let one make grand sweeping statements and create villains to rally against.

-But I don't subscribe to the certainty of it all or to the absolutism or extremism required for his 'solution'.
-And certainly not to such a *stupid* solution such that he proposes.
+I strongly reject the absolutism and extremism required for his 'solution'.
+And certainly such a *stupid* solution such that he proposes.
 In fact I'd go so far as to say his solution is utterly naive, lazy and laughably unworkable - something I was not expecting to discover given his intellect.

 It absolutely isn't a 100% probability that what society is now will only progress down one route.
 There are too many 'unknown unknown's' to make such a sweeping statement, let alone enough try to pull the whole system down at great cost to life.